Skip to main content

 • International Financial Reporting Standards

-According to the Trade Companies Law 2004, the Minister of Finance (MoF) is authorized to prescribe applicable corporate accounting standards.
-All companies, including micro-enterprises, are required to prepare financial reports in accordance with the standards issued by the MoF as published in the Official Gazette of the Republic of North Macedonia.
+In accordance with the Trade Companies Law, the Ministry of Finance (MoF) is authorized to prescribe the applicable corporate financial reporting framework in North Macedonia.
+All companies are required to prepare financial statements in accordance with the standards issued by the MoF and published in the Official Gazette.

-In April 2024, the Ministry of Finance published Official Gazette no.75/2024 adopting the 2023 IFRS translated into Macedonian as the applicable accounting standards for the following entities: large and medium-sized commercial companies; banks, insurance companies, pension funds, and financial institutions; listed companies; other commercial entities specified in by law; and all subsidiaries of the above.
-This will be applicable as of January 1, 2025.
+In April 2024, the MoF published Official Gazette No. 75/2024 adopting the 2023 International Financial Reporting Standards (IFRS) translated into Macedonian as the applicable financial reporting framework for large and medium-sized commercial entities, banks, insurance companies, pension funds, financial institutions, listed companies, other entities specified by law, and their subsidiaries where applicable.
+These requirements became effective as of January 1, 2025.

 Current Status: Adopted